The candidates on this list have the 10 nominations required to be on the election ballot and have completed the application.

 Follow him on Twitter: @ben_duyujie or Weibo:@ben_杜玉杰 and learn more on http://www.slideshare.net/ben_duyujie/learn-open-stack-from-trystackcn

 In addition to Ken’s project work, he has also authored or co-authored several books.
 His latest is “Deploying OpenStack” (O’Reilly Media, Inc., 2013).
-Ken also maintains a blog at http://ken.pepple.info on cloud computing technology.
+Ken also maintains a blog at http://ken.pepple.info.

-Nominated by: Jack mac Gary Butler John Griffith David Cahill John Dickinson paul luse Nick (Nicolas) Barcet Jaesuk Ahn Seth Fox Yujie Du
+Nominated by: Jack Mac Gary Butler John Griffith David Cahill John Dickinson paul luse Nick Barcet Jaesuk Ahn Seth Fox Yujie Du

 Since the Austin Summit, I have been heavily involved building the OpenStack user base though successful production deployments, meetups, design summits and conferences.
 I am a founder of SwiftStack, a company dedicated to the development of OpenStack Object Storage.

-Nominated by: Tom Fifield Chet Burgess Jasdeep Hundal Ronald Pagani, Jr. Joseph Heck Morgan Fainberg Bryan Payne Russell Bryant Gary Kevorkian Tara Turk
+Nominated by: Tom Fifield Chet Burgess Jasdeep Hundal Ronald Pagani, Jr. Joseph Heck Morgan Fainberg Russell Bryant Tara Turk

-Vish Ishaya is the Chief Technology Officer at Nebula, Inc. He was previously the Director of Open Source at Nebula, Inc. Prior to that he was Principal Engineer with Rackspace Cloud Builders.
+Vish Ishaya is the Chief Technology Officer at Nebula, Inc. Prior to joining Nebula, he was a Principal Engineer with Rackspace Cloud Builders.
 He was also a Senior Systems Engineer with Anso Labs and NASA Nebula Technical Lead during the creation of Nova, one of the founding OpenStack projects.

 He is a highly prolific developer who has been one of the top contributors to OpenStack.
 He has been a member of the OpenStack Technical Committee since its inception, and was recently elected to the OpenStack Board, which along with other prominent community members helps guide the vision of the OpenStack project.